-This illustrates that, if anything, the situation for Christians has become even more difficult, now that the 'honeymoon' of international diplomacy has ended and control has tightened again in society, particularly in the border region.
-Thus, it has once again become harder to get information out of the reclusive country and support its Christians.
-The arrival of the COVID-19 pandemic made matters worse as it led North Korea to completely shut off its border with China (and Russia).
+This illustrates the fact that, if anything, the situation for Christians has become even more difficult, now that the 'honeymoon' of international diplomacy has ended and control has tightened again in society, particularly in the border region.
+At the same time, the diplomatic exodus from Pyongyang has continued and only a few embassies remain open (NK News, 11 March 2022); some observers estimate that a mere 300 foreign nationals are currently still in the country.
+Thus, it has once again become harder to get information out of the reclusive country and to support its Christians.
+The arrival of the COVID-19 pandemic in 2020 made matters worse as it led North Korea to completely shut off its border with China (and Russia).
 This harmed the already hard-hit economy, but also effectively cut off all traffic and communication across the border.
+On the other side of the border, meanwhile, Chinese officials have been searching the homes of female North Koreans, looking for signs of possible contact with South or North Korea (Daily NK, 3 November 2021).

-North Korea is notoriously restrictive of its citizens' freedom.
-On paper the country has developed legislation that seemingly protects women and girls from gender inequality in many areas.
-The Criminal Law of the Democratic People's Republic of Korea (2009) criminalizes rape, trafficking and sexual abuse, and the country acceded to the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) in 2001.
+On paper, North Korea has developed legislation that seemingly protects women and girls from gender inequality in many areas.
+The Criminal Law of the Democratic People's Republic of Korea (2009) criminalizes rape, trafficking and sexual abuse, and the country acceded to the

+CEDAW Convention in 2001.
 Domestic violence is also outlawed under the 2010 Law on the Protection and Promotion of the Rights of Women.
-According to Human Rights Watch however, violence against women, domestic violence and rape are prevalent across the country (HRW 2021).
+According to a 2020 report by the Borgen Project, however, such policies have not been successfully implemented.
+Human Rights Watch note that violence against women, domestic violence and rape are prevalent across the country (HRW 2022 North Korea).
 The 2010 law does not provide for victim protection or for criminal liability of perpetrators, creating a means of legal impunity for the use of domestic and sexual violence as a form of religious persecution.